-Every VDMA member company can participate in the Blue Competence initiative after signing the Blue Competence brand usage agreement and the associated obligation to publish the twelve sustainability criteria of the machinery and plant engineering industry on the internet.
+Every VDMA member company can participate in the Blue Competence initiative after signing the Blue Competence contract and the associated obligation to publish the twelve sustainability guidelines of the machinery and plant engineering industry on the internet.

 How Blue Competence makes the world more sustainable

 The participating companies publish their individual articles and solutions regarding the key questions of our time, accompanied and supported by the communication measures of the overall and professional associations.
 For this purpose, Blue Competence defines well-founded sustainability criteria and standards which all companies participating in the initiative endorse.
 The initiative thus ensures greater transparency, simplifies orientation and provides security to all those seeking sustainable solutions and products or companies operating sustainably.